-SECTION 1 Understanding your out-of-pocket costs for covered services .53 Section 1.1 Types of out-of-pocket costs you may pay for your covered services .53 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services? .53 Section 1.3 Our plan does not allow providers to "balance bill" you .54 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how muc you will pay • .54 Section 2.1 you will pay .
-54 .54
+SECTION 1 Understanding your out-of-pocket costs for covered services 53 Section 1.1 Types of out-of-pocket costs you may pay for your covered services 53 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+53 Section 1.3 Our plan does not allow providers to "balance bill" you 54 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how now will pay Use the Medical Benefits Chart to find out what is covered for you and how now will pay 54 Section 2.1 you will pay 54 54

-Note: As a member of CareOne (HMO) you are covered for COVID-19 testing and treatment at \$0 copayment.
+Note: As a member of CareOne PLUS (HMO) you are covered for COVID-19 testing and treatment at \$0 copayment.
 For additional details about this coverage, see Chapter 4, Medical Benefits Chart (what is covered and what you pay).